codefellows-portland-javascript-401d4/express-single-resource/README.md

 It DELETEs a team's entry from the SDR.

-It requires http, parseUrl, fs, and qs from node, the sander module, and a bodyReader module lifted from my Code Fellows 401 class.
+It requires fs from node, sander and express, and a bodyReader module lifted from my Code Fellows 401 class.

 There is a Mocha/Chai (with http add-in)/eslint test for this process in the 'test' folder.